pimterry/server-components/README.md

 Composable flexible and powerful approaches to building web applications don't have to require heavyweight front-end JS frameworks, buildsteps, pre-compilers, and enormous downloads.

-You can take the same ideas (and standards), apply them directly server side, to gain all that power without serving any of the page weight, without having to maintain all the complexity, and without breaking accessibility/SEO/client-side performance.
+You can take the same ideas (and standards), apply them directly server side, to gain all that power without *any* of the page weight, without having to maintain all the complexity, and without breaking accessibility/SEO/client-side performance.

 **Server Components is still in its early stages, and subject to change!** The core functionality is all in place and working though, and it should be stable and ready to play around with whenever you are.